 Dr. John Polhill specializes in providing inguinal hernia treatment for men and women in Dublin, GA.
-Dr. Polhill is board certified, expertly trained, and has over 15 years of experience caring for his patients.
+Dr. Polhill is board-certified by the American Board of Surgery and has over 15 years of experience caring for his patients.
 He will diagnose which inguinal hernia you are experiencing and discover the best treatment option for you.
-Learn more about the symptoms and schedule your appointment today!
+If you’re struggling with hernia symptoms, contact Southern Surgical, P.C. to schedule your appointment today!

 What Are the Symptoms of an Inguinal Hernia?

 In most cases, someone with an inguinal hernia will notice an unusual bulge near their groin area.
 This bulge may disappear when lying down and could expand and shrink while coughing.
 Potential symptoms could include: